 For RN to BSN students only.
-Co- or prerequisite: NUR 432.
+Prerequisite or corequisite: NUR 432.
 This course focuses on the theoretical concepts of family development and functioning essential in understanding the contemporary family and the current trends related to families.
-The course emphasizes the role of the nurse in assessing and planning intervention strategies needed to provide comprehensive nursing care to families. (\fall and spring semesters)
+The course emphasizes the role of the nurse in assessing and planning intervention strategies needed to provide comprehensive nursing care to families. (fall semesters)